risawitama/verbose-potato/README.md

-## Why doesn't the Chimney-Sweep call out sick from work?
-Because he's used to working with a flue.
+## I made a belt out of watches once...
+It was a waist of time.